ostanton/TailsEngine/README.md

 - Locked internal resolution that maintains its aspect ratio (black bars!),
 - Clearly named classes and structures (classes prefixed with 'C', structures prefixed with 'S', interfaces prefixed with 'I', etc.),
-- "Context-specific" resource manager (per-level/any object) that owns its resources via `unique_ptr`s, capable of holding any `ResourceType` concept compliant object,
+- "Context-specific" resource manager (per-level/any object) that owns its resources via `unique_ptr`s, capable of holding any `ResourceType` concept-compliant object,
 - Input manager with support for keyboard, mouse, and Xbox controllers (currently only tested with an Xbox 1 controller),
 - Class registry, allowing support of allocating a new object of the correct type just from a string ID value (generally just its class name as a string),
 - Unreal Engine-style entities (actors) and components (*not* an ECS).
+- Unreal Engine-style slot-based UI framework (WIP)

 ## How to compile